 Funding allocation for St John's includes:

 - Specialist gymnastic coach for KS2 pupils provides expert tuition, working alongside the class teacher, providing professional delivery and training for staff which can be sustained in the longer term.
 The coach provides for intra-school competition also.
+The impact of this has been a sustained and clear improvement in children's confidence and gymnastic skills.

 - Specialist sports coaches used for lunchtime motivational club, encouraging healthy life-styles and positive self-esteem for children who are disengaged.
+As a result all children have had the opportunity to participate in playground games and have benefited from acquiring team skills and increased confidence during playtimes.

 - Sports competitions, and increased participation in school games.
 St John's is part of the Sports Partnership which encourages frequent participation in festivals and in inter-school competition.
 St John's regularly attends Swimming, Gymnastics and Cricket competitions held through the year and has just begun to attend a High 5 Netball friendly league.
+One impact of this funding has been greater involvement in sports competitions between schools, for example our winning netball team.

-- P.E. and Sport equipment is regularly purchased and updated to ensure that provision can be met.
+- PE and Sport equipment is regularly purchased and updated to ensure that provision can be met.

 - After-school sport clubs have been provided from the PE premium to allow all children to participate if they wish to.